skulpt/skulpt/source/Recursion/recursioncomplex.rst

    :align: center
    :alt: image

-   image
-   {Three Options to Consider for the Minimum Number of Coins for Eleven Cents} {fig_eleven}
+   Three Options to Consider for the Minimum Number of Coins for Eleven Cents

 :ref:`Listing 9 <lst_dpchange>` is a dynamic programming algorithm to solve our change-making problem. ``dpMakeChange`` takes three parameters: a list